FarukValjevac/MarTech/README.md

   - Download the currently displayed data as a CSV file
   - The download respects any sorting you've applied
   - File is automatically named with the current date (e.g., `filtered_products_2024-01-15.csv`)
+- **View Charts**: Click the "View Charts" button to access interactive analytics:
+  - Visual charts and graphs of your filtered product data
+  - Pricing analytics and data insights
+  - Interactive visualizations for better data understanding

 #### Chatbot Features: